Nixdorf Computer: Development of the Nixdorf Computer AG

 With the thought of training his employees, Nixdorf founded a trade school in 1969, which was done in 1972: the Bildungszentrum für informationsverarbeitende Berufe (b.i.b.).

 Heinz Nixdorf was an ambitious sportsman, and as he wanted his employees to do sports as well, he built the Ahorn-Sportpark in Paderborn right next to the company's central office.

 In 1980, Nixdorf purchased a US-based vendor of IBM mainframe software, TCSC (The Computer Software Company), which then became Nixdorf's NCSC (Nixdorf Computer Software Company) subsidiary.
 TCSC's products included its own operating systems for IBM and compatible mainframes, EDos and EDos/VS; it had licensed the DATACOM/DB database from Applied Data Research (ADR) to run under them.
 Having purchased TCSC, Nixdorf sought to continue the licensing arrangement; ADR and NCSC went to court in a dispute over whether the licensing arrangement was terminated by the acquisition.
 ADR and Nixdorf settled out of court in 1981, with an agreement that Nixdorf could continue to resell ADR's products.

 Because of its fast growth, the NCAG needed more money.
 Nixdorf refused an offer from the Volkswagen AG, but agreed with the Deutsche Bank which gave the concern 200 million D-Mark for 25 percent.
 By going public to the Börse Düsseldorf they got 300 million DM in 1984 as well.
 One year later, the emission brought 700 million DM.
 The production capacities in the factories in Germany and abroad were extended.

-In 1985 the sales of Nixdorf AG were 4 billion DM, with an after-taxes profit of 172 million.
+In 1985, the sales of Nixdorf AG were 4 billion DM, with an after-taxes profit of 172 million.
 At this time, the company had 23,000 employees in 44 countries.
 Heinz Nixdorf died of a heart attack on March 17, 1986, at the CeBIT in Hannover.

 Development of the Nixdorf AG after his death

-The follower of Nixdorf was Klaus Luft, who made some records in the first year.
+The successor of Nixdorf was Klaus Luft, who made some records in the first year.
 The turnover was 5 billion D-Mark and the company had 30,000 employees.
-But the company couldn't follow the change of the computers and missed important products like the personal computer.
-Because of the loss of money, Luft had to give away his job after 3 years to Horst Nasko.
+But the company could not follow the change of the computers and missed important products like the personal computer.
+In 1987 the company had an operating profit of 330.6 million marks ($180.3 million), however in 1988 this became a operating loss of 59.8 million marks ($32.67 million) in 1988.
+A cost cutting program was implemented however due to mounting loses, Luft resigned in 1989 and was replaced by Horst Nasko.
 Because of the loss of money the chairpersons were compelled to sell the company.